 Where on this tightrope do I belong, exactly?

 I try to avoid labels because I believe they put us into boxes in which we have little room to grow.
 But my friends on both sides of the aisle decided to label me, or take away my labels.
 You’re sober, but you’re not sober.
 If I were to believe in labels, does that make me… half sober?
 And what does that even mean?

-I have a hard time with seeing gray areas, and tend more toward extreme judgements.
+I have a hard time seeing gray areas and tend more toward extreme judgments.
 I either love or I hate.
 I give 100 percent or zero.
 I either read a book in one sitting, or I don’t read it at all.
-But, for reasons I can’t understand, sobriety—or, rather, non-sobriety, depending on which of my friends you ask—has created a gray area for me.
+But, for reasons I can’t understand, sobriety — or, rather, non-sobriety, depending on which of my friends you ask—has created a gray area for me.
 In fact, it’s the only gray area in my life.

 Maybe it’s because I’m new to exploring sobriety.
 I fear I’ll lose my drinking friends, offend my sober friends, or maybe I’ll disappoint myself.
 And I know I’m not alone.